eu-cdse/notebook-samples/README.md

 The pre-commit hooks will now run automatically before each commit, checking the code for any style violations and automatically formatting it if needed.

-## Jupyter Plugins for Cell Conversion

-This repository supports Jupyter notebooks for interactive code execution and documentation.
-To enhance your notebook editing experience, we recommend using Jupyter plugins that provide cell conversion functionality.
-These plugins allow you to convert code cells to markdown cells and vice versa, providing flexibility in documentation and code execution.

-## Recommended Plugins
-We suggest the following Jupyter plugins for cell conversion:

-1. Jupyter Notebook: The Jupyter Notebook interface provides built-in functionality for converting cells.
-You can use the toolbar options or keyboard shortcuts to convert code cells to markdown and vice versa.
-Refer to the [Jupyter Notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/) for more details.

-2. jupyter_contrib_nbextensions: This plugin extends the capabilities of Jupyter Notebook by providing a collection of useful extensions, including cell conversion options.